UptimeVentures/www/content/posts/2018/03/designing-in-the-open/index.md

 ## Next Steps

-When this blog originally launched, I described a working relationship with our tools, stating that "how and why technologies are implemented is perhaps more important than the technologies themselves."
-At the time, I failed to realize the impact that vision would leave on our work.
+When this blog originally launched, I described a working relationship with our tools, stating that *how and why technologies are implemented is perhaps more important than the technologies themselves.* At the time, I failed to realize the impact that vision would leave on our work.

 Going forward, I'm working on a series of articles detailing the tools and practices we utilize here at [Uptime Ventures.][uv]
 We're also preparing a series of guides to help new developers cut though the static.
 Training curricula to address the constantly advancing needs of seasoned teams is on the horizon.